openvinotoolkit/openvino/docs/Extensibility_UG/frontend_extensions.md

 ++++++++++++++++++

 As described above, ``OpExtension`` is useful when attributes can be mapped one by one or initialized by a constant.
-Attributes in OpenVINO operators are identified by their names, so for frameworks that also have named attributes (like Tensorflow, PaddlePaddle, ONNX), you can specify name to name mapping.
-For frameworks where OpenVINO operator's attributes can be mapped to one of the framework operator inputs (like Pytorch), there's a name to input index mapping.
+Attributes in OpenVINO operators are identified by their names, so for frameworks that also have named attributes (like TensorFlow, PaddlePaddle, ONNX), you can specify name to name mapping.
+For frameworks where OpenVINO operator's attributes can be mapped to one of the framework operator inputs (like PyTorch), there's a name to input index mapping.

 Named attributes mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^